-Consulting with the trade union representative is one of the procedural steps required for collectiveredundancies (see Question 21, Collective redundancies).
+Consulting with the trade union representative is one of the procedural steps required for collective redundancies (see Question 23, Collective redundancies).
 Once the employer decides on collective redundancies, after informing the official authorities, it is obliged to consult with the trade union(s).

 In general, employees' consent is not required for major transactions.

-If the employer does not comply with the consultation obligations during collective redundancies, it is obliged to pay an administrative fine for each employee subject to the collective redundancy, which is TRY693.
+If the employer does not comply with the consultation obligations during collective redundancies, it is obliged to pay an administrative fine for each employee subject to the collective redundancy, which is TRY1,050.

 Consequences of a business transfer

 26. Is there any statutory protection of employees on a business transfer?

 In a transfer of a business (or the part of a business) to another person or entity, the employment contracts existing at the time of that transfer automatically pass to the transferee with all the rights and obligations involved.
 Transfer of workplace if it does not result in aggravating changes in employees working conditions does not constitute a just cause for termination.
 However, if the business transfer is made by way of merger, demerger or the conversion of company type, the employment contract, and the rights and obligations arising out of it, can only be transferred to the new employer if the transferring employee does not object to the transfer of the employment relationship.